Facilities & Capabilities

 Different seal chemistries are needed depending on the end application and different performance criteria.
 Precision Coating process capability includes both hydrothermal and precipitating seals.
 Our seal tanks include conventional dichromate, nickel, magnesium, and hot water seals.
 All of our processes meet the corrosion specifications of MIL-A-8625 Type II or III, Class 2.

-To keep your costs down and not sacrifice turn times, Precision Coating has a broad inventory of manufactured racks and the ability to manufacture our own racks in house.
+Precision Coating has a broad inventory of manufactured racks and the ability to manufacture our own racks in house.
 This allows us to select an optimal rack for each anodizing job, to secure the parts with minimum rack marks and in the desired locations without sacrificing the coating quality and maintain very rapid turn times.